 The views expressed should not be considered as advice or a recommendation to buy, sell or hold a particular investment.
-They reflect opinion and should not be taken as statements of fact nor should any reliance be placed on them when making investment decisions.
+They reflect personal opinion and should not be taken as statements of fact nor should any reliance be placed on them when making investment decisions.

-This communication was produced and approved in July 2024 and has not been updated subsequently.
+This communication was produced and approved in August 2024 and has not been updated subsequently.
 It represents views held at the time of writing and may not reflect current thinking.

-This communication contains information on investments which does not constitute independent research.
-Accordingly, it is not subject to the protections afforded to independent research, but is classified as advertising under Art 68 of the Financial Services Act ('FinSA') and Baillie Gifford and its staff may have dealt in the investments concerned.
+This article contains information on investments which does not constitute independent research.
+Accordingly, it is not subject to the protections afforded to independent research and Baillie Gifford and its staff may have dealt in the investments concerned.